When will your assessment be?

-Once the assessment process is complete all the information is carefully considered by the multi-disciplinary team.
-The family will be invited to a feedback appointment to discuss the outcome of the assessment and the next steps.
-A confirmation of diagnosis letter is provided at the feedback meeting (if applicable) and a report of the full assessment within 8 weeks.
-The report outlines how the team reached its conclusion, but also provides a set of recommendations to be followed by families and professionals.
+Once the assessment process is complete all the information is carefully considered by the multidisciplinary team.
+The family are usually invited to a feedback appointment a week or two later (providing no further information gathering is required) to discuss the outcome of the assessment and the next steps.

 Even if you or your child does not meet diagnostic criteria threshold, we will still provide a report and make recommendations.

-Last updated: 9 July, 2019
+Last updated: 9 October, 2019